WordPress Login URL and Admin Dashboard Guide

 If you’re having trouble logging in to WordPress admin, several common issues might be to blame:

 • Wrong password: Double-check your login credentials.
-If incorrect, reset your WordPress password as needed.
+If incorrect, reset your WordPress password.
+Before another WordPress login admin attempt, clear cookies and confirm the Site URL.

 • Locked account: Many security plugins lock accounts after multiple failed attempts.
 In this case, you may need to wait or reset your password.